-In this post, we will show you the difference between hack and virus.
+This post will show you the difference between a hack and a virus.

 Since the inception of the internet era, most non-tech computer users have often used ‘hack’ and ‘virus’ interchangeably.
-This is understandable because there is a thin line between ‘hack’ and ‘virus.’
+This is understandable because a thin line exists between ‘hack’ and ‘virus.’

-There are fundamental differences to note about hacking and virus to equip you more and protect you from the menace of hackers and viruses.
+There are fundamental differences to note about hacking and viruses to equip you more and protect you from the menace of hackers and viruses.

 Table of Contents